saraghosalkar/IT-sem4-UnixLab/readme.md

 5. Basic Shell Script
     Input first name, middle name, last name through shell.
-    Create Directory with middle name,
+    Create Directory with middle name
     Create file containing name, roll no and batch with first name copy content to file with last name check if there is any difference between 2 files